Tokyo itinerary 2 days - what to do

 Tokyo 2 day itinerary - Shibuya Station

-2. Day One In Tokyo – Hachiko Dog Statue
+Day 2: Hachiko Dog Statue

 The gathering place where the Hachiko Dog Statue is located is another great place to check out on your first day in Tokyo.